-Advent mid-week 3
+Advent Mid-week 3

-Mary, the Mother of our Lord
+Characters of the Nativity-Mary – Mother of our Lord

 The circumstances regarding the Savior’s birth point to the fact that Jesus was born in time and space.
 There were circumstances involving His birth – there were persons who witnessed His nativity.

-It was probably sometime after Mary returned to Nazareth that “she was found to be with child of the Holy Spirit” (Matthew 1:18).
+It was probably some time after Mary returned to Nazareth that “she was found to be with child of the Holy Spirit” (Matthew 1:18).
 Joseph, being a just but also kindly man, planned to divorce her quietly, rather than expose her to public disgrace, but was reassured by the message of an angel, given in a dream, that Mary’s child was conceived by the Holy Spirit.

 Joseph was instructed, as Mary had already been (Luke 1:31) to call the baby’s name Jesus (“Jehovah is salvation”), “for he will save his people from their sins” (Matthew 1:21).